-As a result the Imperial City of Hue was badly bombed.
+As a result, the Imperial City in Hue was badly bombed.
 Now only 20 of the 148 buildings which once stood on the grounds are still intact.
 Nevertheless, the restoration and reconstruction of the Imperial City of Hue is an ongoing task nowadays thanks to being recognized as a UNESCO World Heritage Site.

-I recommend visiting when it opens in the morning to avoid the unbearable heat, especially considering there is not actually that many shady spots within the Imperial City of Hue.
+I recommend visiting when it opens in the morning to avoid the unbearable heat, especially considering there is not actually that many shady spots within the Imperial City.
 Also, bring water and food with you.
-We went to purchase bottled water within the city walls at one of the little cafes and it was ridiculously over priced, about $4.00 for a small bottle!
+We went to purchase bottled water within the city walls at one of the little cafes and it was ridiculously overpriced, about $4.00 for a small bottle!

 How I Book Cheap Transport In Vietnam:12.Go Asia

 - EXPLORE HA LONG BAY ON A BUDGET, VIETNAM